Background

 He moved back to LA in 2002 and spent the next two decades in visual effects, working in lighting and look development for film, TV, and commercials.
 The guitar stayed with him — just not as a career.

-Along the way, he was asked to teach at Gnomon, one of the top visual effects schools in the world.
-He ended up running a department — hiring and mentoring instructors, rebuilding parts of the curriculum, and teaching both intro and advanced classes.
+Along the way, he was asked to teach at Gnomon, one of the top accredited visual effects schools in the world.
+He ended up as Education Lead for the Generalist Track — overseeing the equivalent of a college major, teaching four classes per term, and supervising roughly 22 instructors.
+He also led school-wide instructor recruiting.

 In 2023, after the industry slowdown, his wife Amy suggested he start teaching again.
 He began working with a small group of students, which quickly grew through referrals into a steady roster.